Ameer5121/AUBackup/README.md

-About the project:
+# What does it exactly do?

-An automatic backup process made using MVVM design pattern in WPF that sends your folders to your specified location every 8 hours.
+It sends your specified folders to your specified location every 8 hours.
+Additionally, it also saves your progress once you exit the application

+# About the project

+* It is made in WPF using MVVM design pattern.